 As we can see, the design focuses on either imagery of eye-catching typography.
 In addition, designers implement a wide range of colors, often opting for saturated ones.
 As a result, the feel of the unreal or magic world is not always apparent.
 Yet, its presence is conveyed through sparkles, glows, gleams, and shine.

 Paranormal fantasy or paranormal romance book cover design

 Paranormal fantasy, also known as paranormal romance, mix and mingle with romantic stories, metaphysics, and mystic phenomena.
 The designer may use specific colors or imagery elements to display them on the cover design.

 Book cover design by MiblArt.
 View more paranormal covers

 These covers include wings, elf-like ears, thunder with lightning, full moon, and werewolf.
 All of them hint at the supernatural world intertwined with a love story.

 Sci-Fantasy book cover design

 Readers can find out about speculative things in science fiction fantasy.
-Authors explain them as advanced technologies and present as mythical and magical.
+Authors explain them as advanced technologies and present them as mythical and magical.